kzu/kzu.github.io/_posts/2022-11-10-smart-libraries.md

 [superpower](https://www.nuget.org/packages/Superpower/) parser combinator), the build targets and the main library (and its own run-time dependencies).

-It might come as a shock that the entire source for that package does not consist custom targets, weirdly named elements and so on, but is rather straightforward, and is the *same* [.csproj for the library](https://github.com/devlooped/Merq/blob/main/src/Merq/Merq.csproj):
+It might come as a shock that the entire source for that package does not contain custom targets, weirdly named elements and so on, but is rather straightforward, and is the *same* [.csproj for the library](https://github.com/devlooped/Merq/blob/main/src/Merq/Merq.csproj):